Examples of fiscal outcomes

 - Example #1: A company's datacenter consumes a large percentage of the annual IT budget.
 IT chooses to conduct a cloud migration and transitions the assets in that datacenter to infrastructure as a service (IaaS) solutions, creating a three-year cost reduction.

 Coverdell modernizes their infrastructure to drive record cost savings with Azure.
 Coverdell’s decision to invest in Azure, and to unite their network of websites, applications, data, and infrastructure within this environment, led to more cost savings than the company could have ever expected.
 The migration to an Azure-only environment eliminated 54,000 USD in monthly costs for colocation services.
-With the company’s new, united infrastructure alone, Coverdell expects to save an estimated $1M USD over the next two to three years.
+With the company’s new, united infrastructure alone, Coverdell expects to save an estimated 1 million USD over the next two to three years.

 "Having access to the Azure technology stack opens the door for some scalable, easy-to-implement, and highly available solutions that are cost effective.
 This allows our architects to be much more creative with the solutions they provide."
-Ryan Sorensen

 Director of Application Development and Enterprise Architecture

-Terminating datacenters can also provide cost avoidance, by preventing future refresh cycles.
+Terminating a datacenter can also provide cost avoidance, by preventing future refresh cycles.
 A refresh cycle is the process of buying new hardware and software to replace aging on-premises systems.
 In Azure, hardware and OS are routinely maintained, patched, and refreshed at no additional cost to customers.
 This allows a CFO to remove planned future spend from long-term financial forecasts.
 Cost avoidance is measured in dollars.
 It differs from cost reduction, generally focusing on a future budget that has not been fully approved yet.

 - Example: A company’s datacenter is up for a lease renewal in six months.
-That datacenter has been in service for eight years.
+The datacenter has been in service for eight years.
 Four years ago, all servers were refreshed and virtualized, costing the company millions of dollars.
 Next year, the company plans to refresh the hardware and software again.
 Migrating the assets in that datacenter as part of a cloud migration would allow cost avoidance by removing the planned refresh from next year’s forecasted budget.
 It could also produce cost reduction by decreasing or eliminating the real estate lease costs.

 Capital expenses vs. operating expenses

-The following terms will help you understand differences between capital expenses and operating expenses during business discussions about a transformation journey.
+The following terms will help you understand the differences between capital expenses and operating expenses during business discussions about a transformation journey.

 - Operating expenditures are ongoing costs of doing business.
 Consuming cloud services in a pay-as-you-go model could qualify as an operating expenditure.